 The state of long-term investments

-Depending on market conditions, annual interest could be as little as 1-2.5% at a bank, making a long-term investment either in the stock market or property market appear to provider higher returns.
+Depending on market conditions, annual interest could be as little as 1-2.5% at a bank, making a long-term investment either in the stock market or property market appears to provide higher returns.

 A survey by the United Nations Council for Trade and Development (UNCTAD) and Investment Promotion Agency (IPA) Observer has ranked UAE the 13th ‘Most Promising Home Economy for Investment’ in 2017-2019.